 The economic decline of the early 1990’s caused a major decrease in box office revenue.
 Overall theater attendance was up due to new multiscreen Cineplex complexes throughout the United States.
-Use of special effects for violent scenes such as car chases and gunfights in high-budget films was a primary appeal for many moviegoers.
+Use of special effects for violent scenes such as battlefield scenes, car chases, and gunfights in high-budget films (such as Braveheart) was a primary appeal for many moviegoers.

 Meanwhile, pressure on studio executives to make ends meet while creating hit movies was on the rise.
 In Hollywood, movies were becoming exorbitantly expensive to make due to higher costs for movie stars, agency fees, rising production costs, advertising campaigns, and crew threats to strike.

 VCR’s were still popular at this time, and profits from video rentals were higher than the sales of movie tickets.
 In 1992, CD-ROM’s were created.
 These paved the way for movies on DVD, which hit stores by 1997.
 DVD’s featured a much better image quality as well as the capacity for interactive content, and videotapes became obsolete a few years later.